The Bound State S-Matrix for AdS5 x S5 Superstring: Complete Solution of Case I

 In all of the above expressions it is understood that products are set to 1 whenever they run over negative integers, i.e. $\prod_a^b=1$ if $b< a$, and the binomial ${x\choose y}$ is taken to be zero if $y>x$ and if $y<0$.

-We can notice how the formula we have found bears a rational dependence on the difference of the spectral parameters, as typical of Yangian universal R-matrices in evaluation representations.
-The analytic continuation in all the parameters of the expression (\ref{eqn;SCase1}) can be given in terms of gamma and hypergeometric functions:
+We can notice how the formula we have found bears a rational dependence on the difference of the spectral parameters, as typical of Yangian universal R-matrices in evaluation representations. {\rm The following function, meromorphic in all the parameters, coincides with (\ref{eqn;SCase1}) in the appropriate domain of integer values:}

 where one has defined $_4\tilde{F}_3 (x,y,z,t;r,v,w;\tau) = {_4F_3} (x,y,z,t;r,v,w;\tau)/[\Gamma (r) \Gamma (v) \Gamma (w)]$.

 Moreover, we can easily see that we are in a special situation, since the parameters entering the hypergeometric function $_4F_3 (a_1,a_2,a_3,a_4;b_1,b_2,b_3;1)$ satisfy $\sum_{i=1}^4 a_i - \sum_{j=1}^3 b_j=-1$.
 When this happens, the hypergeometric function reduces to a $6j$-symbol, according to the following formula (see for example \cite{shbook}):